jraxion/jraxion_lib/docs.md

-# CB_LIB Documentation
+# jraxion_lib Documentation

-CB_LIB is a compatibility layer that provides a unified API for interacting with various FiveM resources.
+jraxion_lib is a compatibility layer that provides a unified API for interacting with various FiveM resources.
 This documentation covers the main components of the library.

 ## Table of Contents
 - [Framework](#framework)